 - In the value column for HERE.ACCOUNT.EMAIL, enter your HERE Account email address.

 - In the value column for HERE.ACCOUNT.PASSWORD, enter your HERE Account password.

 - In the value column for DATALENS.APP_ID, enter your app_id.

 - In the value column for DATALENS.APP_CODE, enter your app_code.

 - Click Update in the box.

 Your environment variables are now set up correctly.
 The next step is to get an access token using your authentication credentials so you can make requests to the Geovisualization REST API.

 Getting an Authentication Token with Postman

-After Postman is installed, you can get an authentication token to communicate with the Geovisualization REST API, as described in Authentication with Postman.
+After Postman is installed, you can get an authentication token to communicate with the Geovisualization REST API, as described in Getting Authentication Credentials.